Compressor Types and Applications

 LEARN HOW TO MAKE ELECTRONIC MUSIC VCA COMPRESSORS

-This type of compressor uses a "Voltage Control Amplifier" to control the gain.
+"Voltage Control Amplifier" to precisely regulate gain.

 One of the most popular vintage VCA compressors is the DBX 160, the SSL Bus Compressor, or the API 2500.